Benefits of Caregiver Banking

 We're here for you—online, by phone, or in a branch.

-Automated Assistant
+Automated assistance

-Quick answers when you need them
+Quick answers when you need them.

-Speak with Us
+Speak with us

-Find a Branch
+Find a branch

-Find your nearest Huntington Branch
+Find your nearest Huntington branch.

-Caregiver Banking allows a Huntington customer to share limited access to their account(s) with one or more chosen caregiver(s).
+1 Caregiver Banking allows a Huntington customer to share limited access to their account(s) with one or more chosen caregiver(s).
 Caregivers are required by federal law to provide identification and are subject to verification.
-Access is limited to reviewing transactions, managing Huntington Bill Pay transactions with established Payees, and transferring funds between the customer’s selected Huntington accounts.
+Access is limited to reviewing transactions, managing Huntington Bill Pay transactions with established Payees, and transferring funds between the customer's selected Huntington accounts.
 For more information, please see the Caregiver Banking terms and conditions, or contact a branch.

-There’s no cost to use Spending Settings if the account owner has a Huntington Perks Checking®, Huntington Platinum Perks Checking®, SmartInvest®, or Private Client account.
-For all other account types, there’s a $5 monthly fee per account enrolled in Spending Settings charged to the account owner's account.
+2 There's no cost to use Spending Settings if the account owner has a Huntington Perks Checking®, Huntington Platinum Perks Checking®, SmartInvest®, or Private Client account.
+For all other account types, there's a $5 monthly fee per account enrolled in Spending Settings charged to the account owner's account.
 Spending Settings debit cards are available only with select Huntington checking accounts.
 Eligibility may vary.
 If the caregiver is managing a joint account with two owners and both have Spending Settings enabled, the maximum monthly charge is $5.